labeveryday/labeveryday/README.md

 - 🔭 Building full-stack apps with **React + FastAPI**
 - ☁️ AWS everything: Lambda, CDK, Amplify, API Gateway
 - 🤖 Using and building **AI tools** (like Amazon Bedrock, Claude, Amazon Q) to code smarter and get things done
-- 🧠 Building in public with my [100 Days of Code Challenge](https://github.com/labeveryday/100-days-of-code)
+- 🧠 Building AI agents with the goal of building agents that are fulluy autonomous

 ---